 Can I get paid to care for my spouse in Georgia?

-Not through Georgia Medicaid, which applies a uniform spouse-bar across all its pathways, including Structured Family Caregiving and CCSP.
-If your spouse is a veteran enrolled in VA care, the PCAFC stipend and Veteran-Directed Care can pay a spouse.
+Not through Georgia Medicaid, which applies a uniform spouse bar across all of its pathways, including Structured Family Caregiving and CCSP.
+If your spouse is a veteran enrolled in VA care, the PCAFC stipend can pay a spouse, and an Aid and Attendance pension can be used to pay you privately.Administration for Community Living. (n.d.).
+Veteran-Directed Care Program. acl.gov. https://acl.gov/programs/veteran-directed-home-and-community-based-services/veteran-directed-home-community-based

 What is Structured Family Caregiving in Georgia?